xsy27/Oath/README.md

 ![image](/images/1.png)

 ### Randomness
 Randomness is a key feature of Oath.
 In each map slice, the constructions are different.
 And there is a probability of generating a treasure box in each map slice.
 When the player opens the treasure box, there will also be a probability of getting a positive effect (e.g., recovering health) or a negative effect (e.g., taking damage).
-Therefore, as the player progresses, the map they encounter is always different, which greatly avoids aethetic fatigue and getting lost.
+Therefore, as the player progresses, the map it encounter is always different, which greatly avoids aethetic fatigue and getting lost.
 When the player gains enough experience from defeating enemies, it will be given a chance to get a new passive item or upgrade one of its abilities or passive items.
 The player can choose from three choices, and the three choices are given at random.
 ![image](/images/2.png)

 ### Various Combinations